Consuming issues: Tacon's role broader than she thinks

 Certainly, the progress of GSCOP and the GCA are being carefully watched by other countries facing similar problems.
 Tacon noted interest from Australia and from other European countries including Ireland and Portugal.
 So in that way too, her work has a wider significance than might at first be apparent.
 Whether by interested UK stakeholders or by policymakers and companies in other countries, Tacon can be certain her progress will be keenly watched.

-Sectors: Baby food, Bakery, Canned food, Cereal, Chilled foods, Condiments, dressings & sauces, Confectionery, Dairy, Dried foods, Frozen, Ice cream, Meat & poultry, Natural & organic, Private label, Retail, Seafood, Snacks, World foods
+Sectors: Baby food, Bakery, Canned food, Cereal, Chilled foods, Condiments, dressings & sauces, Confectionery, Dairy, Dried foods, Frozen, Ice cream, Meat & poultry, Natural & organic, Private label, Retailers, Seafood, Snacks, World foods